 There are sometimes rarer species around, including shorebirds such as Ruff and White-rumped or Stilt Sandpiper, or even a vagrant such as Red-necked Stint, and the town of Barrow attracts vagrant landbirds from both the North American and Siberian sides.
 There is even an outside chance of a Polar Bear.
 Nights at Barrow.

-Day 18: After another full day’s birding at Barrow, we’ll catch an early evening flight back to Anchorage.
+Day 18: After another full morning’s birding at Barrow, we’ll catch an midday flight back to Anchorage.
 Night in Anchorage.

 Day 19: The Barrow Extension ends this morning in Anchorage.

-This tour is limited to nine participants with one leader.
+This tour is limited to eight participants with one leader, 14 with two leaders.